 There are three ingredients in this recipe that make it super moist.
-The first is the massive amount of carrots this recipe uses!
+The first is the amount of shredded carrots!

-This cake recipe also uses oil as the fat instead of butter.
-This adds moisture to the recipe.
-It also allows you to mix the carrot cake batter by hand, without a stand mixer.
+This cake recipe also uses oil instead of butter.
+This adds moisture to the recipe and allows you to mix the carrot cake batter by hand, without a stand mixer.

 The final ingredient that makes this carrot cake so moist is buttermilk!

-I love baking with buttermilk, and felt like this recipe needed a bit.
-Buttermilk adds a wonderful tang, and also adds…you guessed it!
+I love baking with buttermilk and felt like this recipe needed a bit.
+Buttermilk adds a wonderful tang and adds…you guessed it!
 More moisture 🙂

 Making This Moist Carrot Cake in Advance and Storage Tips

 Make your cake layers in advance and freeze them.
 It breaks the process up and makes it more approachable.

 You can also make the frosting ahead of time too, or save any leftover frosting!
 It can be stored in an airtight container in the fridge for up to 2 weeks, or in the freezer for up to a month.
 Be sure to give it a good stir once it thaws to get the consistency nice and smooth again.

 A frosted cake can last in the fridge for up to a week, or in the freezer for up to a month.
 The buttercream locks in all the moisture, keeping the cake fresh and delicious!